JonasGessner/JGDownloadAcceleration/README.md

 ###JGDownloadOperation
 A NSOperation subclass which does the download acceleration magic.

-`JGDownloadOperation` is restricted to GET HTTP Requests and to writing downloaded content directly to the hard disk.
+`JGDownloadOperation` is restricted to HTTP GET Requests and to writing downloaded content directly to the hard disk.

 Parameters to pass:
 A `JGDownloadOperation` instance required to have the `url` parameter, and the `destinationPath` parameter set.
 If not the Application will terminate with an Assertion Failure.

 All `JGDownloadOperation` instances should be initialized with the `initWithURL:destinationPath:resume:` method, where the URL, the local destination path and a `BOOL` to indicate whether the operation should resume (if possible) where it left of is passed.
+Any files located at the destination path will be removed when starting the download.

 Optionally, the number of connections to use to download the resource and a tag can be set.